toolleeo/cli-apps/README.md

 * [gambit](https://github.com/maaslalani/gambit) - Chess board in your terminal.
 * [GameShell](https://github.com/phyver/GameShell) - GameShell was devised as a tool to help university students to engage with a real shell, in a way that encourages learning while also having fun.
 * [go-sweep](https://github.com/maxpaulus43/go-sweep) - Minesweeper game in the command line programmed in Go.
-* [greed](http://www.catb.org/~esr/greed/) - A game of consumption.
-Eat as much as you can before munching yourself into a corner.
+* [greed](http://www.catb.org/~esr/greed/) - A game in which the goal is to move and consume all the numbers in a table.
 * [guess-word-cli](https://github.com/akgondber/guess-word-cli) - Find out a source word which characters was shuffled and moreover an extra character was added to bring some complexity.
 * [hangman](https://github.com/braheezy/hangman) - A Go TUI Hangman game built with the lovely BubbleTea framework.
 * [Language-games](https://github.com/Hellisotherpeople/Language-games) - Dead simple games made with word vectors.